Thien404/dev-finder/README.md

     ```python
     AUTHORIZATION_HEADER = {"Authorization": "YOUR_GITHUB_TOKEN"}
     ```
+   Keep in mind that GitHub has a secondary restriction that only allows 60 requests per hour!

 2. Run the script:

     You can run the main script to gather data and query developers by language: